International Institute for Astronautical Sciences: History

-The flagship program of the orgnaization was Project PoSSUM, short for Polar Suborbital Science in the Upper Mesosphere.
-PoSSUM’s Aeronomy Program grew from an opportunity created by the Noctilucent Cloud Imagery and Tomography Experiment, selected by the NASA Flight Opportunities Program as Experiment 46-S in March 2012.
+The flagship program of the organization was Project PoSSUM, short for Polar Suborbital Science in the Upper Mesosphere.
+PoSSUM's Aeronomy Program grew from an opportunity created by the Noctilucent Cloud Imagery and Tomography Experiment, selected by the NASA Flight Opportunities Program as Experiment 46-S in March 2012.

+The International Institute for Astronautical Sciences (IIAS) was founded in 2015.

 In 2016, the organization partnered with the Space Foundation to operate their education program at the Colorado Discovery Center.
 The program was designed by upper atmospheric scientists and former NASA astronaut instructors as an immersive education program for high-school and undergraduate students.

 By 2017, classes were offered in Daytona Beach, Florida at the Embry Riddle Aeronautical University Campus.
 Students received comprehensive training in Final Frontier Designs IVA pressure suits, mission simulation training, high-altitude and hypoxia awareness training, and aerospace physiology training in aerobatic flight conditions.
 Contributing to PoSSUM at this time were retired NASA astronauts Winston Scott, Nicole Stott, and world-champion aerobatic pilot Patty Wagstaff.

-Virgin Galactic Astronaut Kellie Gerardi during training with IIAS.

-In the 2020's IIAS expanded their aerospace and astronautical course offerings.
-Culminating in 2025 with approvals from the Connecticut Office of Higher Education authorizing the institution to confer degrees and certificates.
-They offer a single thesis based Masters of Science degree in Astronautical Science for 30 credits.
-Students can choose a speciality in either bioastronautics or flight test engineering.